fellesverkstedet/fabricatable-machines/publications/fab-academy-2021-machine-building-recitation.md

  - The value of a design reference

 ### Lessons from deploying
- - Improper tuning of bearing and pinion positions is the biggest limit in performance
+ - Improper tuning of bearing and pinion positions by machine owners is the biggest limit in performance
  - Alu milling requires handholding
  - Not quite ready for commercial sales
- - Cheap to make more, but still time consuming to assemble and tune
+ - Cheap to make more of finished design, but still time consuming to assemble and tune

 ### How to connect
  - [Machine chat in repo](https://github.com/fellesverkstedet/fabricatable-machines/discussions)